YAZANSERHAN/Space-Invaders---System-Verilog-Project/README.txt

-This repository is for the project, space invaders game, usinig System Verilog - FPGA
+This repository is for the project, space invaders game,  System Verilog - FPGA